ProphetsAI/jsonly/README.md

 ## Feedback

 If you still have questions please let me know.
 Also what you think and share your improvements with me is higly appreciated.
-If you have any feedback, please reach out to me at robert.meissner@outlook.com
+If you have any feedback, please reach out to me at @prophezai